TheJacksonLaboratory/ImageEchelon/README.md

 two example images: one clear “winner” and one clear “loser”.
 The software will then present two images randomly selected from the set, and the user is instructed to click on the “winner”.
 Immediately after clicking, a new random pair is presented.
 This continues until the user terminates the program.
-After every iteration of these forced choice head-to-head matchups, the score for each image is updated according to an Elo algorithm.
+After every iteration of these forced choice head-to-head match-ups, the score for each image is updated according to an Elo algorithm.
 This algorithm adds to the “winner” score and deducts from the “loser” score.
-The score held by each image entering the matchup determines the amount of points gained or lost: upsets (a low score image wins over a high score image) cause a greater point exchange than the converse.
-This results in efficient ranking of the images long before every potential head-to-head matchup occurs.
-At any time, the researcher can extract a report in .csv format listing each image filename, along with its current score and number of matchups, as well as a detailed report listing the result of every matchup.
-This detailed report lists the filename and score of both images after the matchup with the exact time the matchup was performed.
+The score held by each image entering the match-up determines the amount of points gained or lost: upsets (a low score image wins over a high score image) cause a greater point exchange than the converse.
+This results in efficient ranking of the images long before every potential head-to-head match-up occurs.
+At any time, the researcher can extract a report in .csv format listing each image filename, along with its current score and number of match-ups, as well as a detailed report listing the result of every match-up.
+This detailed report lists the filename and score of both images after the match-up with the exact time the match-up was performed.

-#H2  Installation/Setup
+## Installation/Setup

-To use Image Echelon, you must first setup a database.
-Create a "data" folder and place the images to be compared there.
-Note: at this time the program only supports "png" format images.
-You must need to direct Image Echelon to that folder somehow.
-I get my reports from levon.jax.org/report or levon.jax.org/detail , but that probably won’t work for you.
-You can reset the scores by running setup_image_echelon_db.py, but we probably need to change that name.
-Okay, I don’t know how to do this.
+In order to use Image Echelon, you'll need to clone this repository to your server.
+An assumption is being made that you are either running from a linux environment (we use CentOS) or you are running on Mac OS X. We highly recommend running Image Echelon from a Python virtual environment.
+Image Echelon was implemented using Python 2.
+Before installing any other libraries you should make sure you have Python 2.7.9 or better (I'm currently running Python 2.7.12).
+The python package manager *pip* is included with this by default.
+Next you'll want to install *virtualenv*.

+'''
+pip install virtualenv
+'''

+Once installed you'll want to create a specific virtual environment for Image Echelon, like:

+'''
+virtualenv ImageEchelon
+'''

+This will create a new working directory named *ImageEchelon* (or whatever you chose to call the virtual environment).
+You'll then want to activate the virtual environment.

+'''
+.
+ImageEchelon/bin/activate
+'''

+Once your virtualenv is activated you will now use *pip* to install the required Python libraries.
+In the root directory of the project there is a *requirements.txt* file.
+To install the required packages simply run:

+'''
+pip install -r requirements.txt
+'''

-Setting up a new database
+### Setting up a new database
+Image Echelon uses an SQLite database that you will want to set up next.
 In order to setup a new database, first you need a directory of png files where the name of each file, prior to the ".png" represents the name of the image.

-Then you run the script data/db/setup_image_echelon_db.py

-After you run the script update the src/static/images/data symbolic link to point to the new image directory you used in setup_image_echelon_db.py.
+You will then generate the database using the program *setup_image_echelon_db.py*.
+Usage for this program is below, and also available by typing
+'''
+    setup_image_echelon_db.py -h
+'''

+You will need to direct Image Echelon to the image folder you created using the -i (or --image-dir) option.

+Once your database has been created, you will also want to either create a symbolic link from *src/static/images/data* to the actual folder where the original images are housed, or copy the images to that location.
+This is the where the web interface will find the images to pull for display.

+You can reset the scores in the database at anytime by re-running *setup_image_echelon_db.py*.
+Note that this will eliminate all previous scores collected

-Instructions for running this (from the script header comment) are as follows:
+Instructions for running *setup_image_echelon_db.py* are as follows:
+'''
 usage:
-setup_image_echelon_db.py [OPTIONS] -i <image directory>
+    setup_image_echelon_db.py [OPTIONS]

 OPTIONS:
     -i, --image-dir the directory where images to be loaded in db reside